-To use FreeSync, you will need to use an HDMI cable which isn’t included with the monitor.
-So, if you don’t have one lying around, make sure you get a VESA-certified HDMI cable.
+To use FreeSync, you will need to use an HDMI cable, which isn’t included with the monitor.
+So, if you don’t have one laying around, make sure you get a VESA-certified HDMI cable.

-Moving on, the Acer KB272HL features the Acer VisionCare technology which implies that the screen is flicker-free and has an integrated low-blue light filter to reduce eye strain.
+Moving on, the Acer KB272HL features the Acer VisionCare technology, which implies that the screen is flicker-free and has an integrated low-blue light filter to lower eye strain.

 You will also find several pre-calibrated picture presets (User, Standard, ECO, Graphics, Darkroom, Movie, Reading, and sRGB) and a few Overdrive modes (Off, Normal, and Extreme) if you wish to push the pixel transition time.